danielgroves/danielgroves.net/notebook/_posts/2015-09-12-uk-mountain-photo.md

 ---
 published: true
 title: Mountain Photo of the Year Competition
-excerpt: How you can support me in the UK Mountain Photo of the Year competition
+excerpt: How you can support me in the UK Mountain Photo of the Year Competition

 date: 2015-09-12 09:25
 tags: photography competition